Which pill works better for chronic pain? study pits two drugs Head-to-Head

 Summary

-This study tested two antidepressant medications, duloxetine and desipramine, to see which one is more effective at reducing pain in people with chronic pain.
-86 adults with pain lasting more than 3 months were randomly assigned to one of the two drugs.
-The main goal was to see how many people in each group had at least a 30% drop in pain intensity over six months.
+This study compared two antidepressant medications, duloxetine and desipramine, to see which one reduces pain better in people with chronic pain.
+About 86 adults with pain lasting more than 3 months took one of the two drugs for six months.
+The main goal was to see how many people had at least a 30% drop in pain intensity.

 Get updates